junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 **P7S:** Who left the notes in the Impala and predicts Dean's moves:

-Always thought Rowena wouldn't be so patient to note everything but Sam wasn't there by that time, and the script makes it clear only the first two telling Dean not to leave car are from Rowena (and she's using notebook papers), all those notes in the trunk are Sam's (in Post-its)!
+Always thought Rowena wouldn't be so patient to note everything but Sam wasn't there by that time, and the script makes it clear only the first two telling Dean not to leave the car are from Rowena (and she's using notebook papers), all those notes in the trunk are Sam's (in Post-its)!
 Super duper clear and detailed and fool-proof and kid-proof.
-Sam knows how to work with kid, and he's going to be a really good dad one day, just know it.
+Sam knows how to work with kids, and he's going to be a really good dad one day, just know it.

 > Dean comes to.
 He's disoriented.
 In a strange car (Baby!)-- a note-- written on notebook paper-- taped to the wheel.
 He reads it--
 >